Lawn Care Problems and Weeds; they can be caused by a number of reasons, some that you can control and others that you can’t

 A lawn that is under stress from other lawn care problems such as pests like the grub can allow weeds to take over a dying lawn as the weed plant itself is much hardier than the grass plant that composes your lawn.
 Heavy traffic areas were the lawn becomes worn down is also vulnerable to the emergence of weeds.

 Most weeds stand out from your lawn because they are a different colour, size or shape than the beautiful, healthy green of the grass plants that make up your lawn.
 The best way to get rid of weeds is to prevent them from even appearing on your lawn.
-As they say in sports “the best offence is a good defence”, so what is a good defence?
+As they say in sports “the best offence is a good defense”, so what is a good defense?

-A good defence is doing a series of steps that will help prevent weeds from being able to get a stronghold in your lawn.
+A good defense is doing a series of steps that will help prevent weeds from being able to get a stronghold in your lawn.
 But what can you do?

 Lawn Care Problems and weeds can be managed easily …

 There are three easy steps that all home owners can easily accomplish to ward off their Lawn Care Problems and Weeds.
 First by adjusting the height that you mow your lawn to higher settings as mentioned in Lawn Care Problems and Weather will help keep the roots and soil of the grass plants that make up the lawn shaded from the heat and moisture evaporation properties of the sun.

 Next, if your lawn does not receive adequate weekly rainfall, then watering your lawn deeply occasionally (instead of frequent shallow watering which favours weed growth) will encourage a much more resilient roots system in the grass plant.